scvnc/netwarlan-game-deployment-scripts/rust/NW45_mods.md

 ### Launch the kits ui

-Should be mostly self explanatory expecially with their UI and docs.
+Should be mostly self explanatory expecially with their UI and [docs](https://umod.org/plugins/rust-kits).

     /kit
     /kit new

+It looks like kits are built by copying your inventory.
+Using the give command to give yourself any item may be useful for building kits.

 ## Gather
 We can see if the gather mod is working and check its params with